-Application of the previously applied harvest rate for the stock (γ = 0.038, based on D. eleginoides in Subarea 48.3) results in a yield in 2022 of 50 tonnes using the 5-year geometric mean biomass.
-The 2021 biomass estimate is 744 tonnes.
+Application of the previously applied harvest rate for the stock (γ = 0.038, based on D. eleginoides in Subarea 48.3) results in a yield in 2023 of 42 tonnes using the 5-year average biomass.
+The 2023 biomass estimate is 611 tonnes.

 A general issue for the Antarctic toothfish stock assessment in Subarea 48.4 has been the low numbers of recaptures prompting the move from Petersen to Chapman estimation formulation.
-The variability of tag returns in some years have resulted for example from low exploitation rates, spatial difference in the tag releases, overlap of fishing effort and population variation.
-Tags were recaptured in each of the last 7 years, and so the geometric mean over the more recent time period is considered more robust.
+The variability of tag returns in some years have resulted, for example, from low exploitation rates, spatial difference in the tag releases, overlap of fishing effort and population variation.
+Tags were recaptured in each of the last eight years, and so the average over the more recent time period is considered more robust.